liatrio/devops-bootcamp/docs/README.md

 docs/9-platform-engineering/9.0-overview.md:
   category: Platform Engineering
   estReadingMinutes: 15
+docs/9-platform-engineering/9.1-backstage.md:
+  category: Platform Engineering
+  estReadingMinutes: 20
+  exercises:
+    - name: Create a GitHub Organization
+      description: >
+        This exercise involves creating a GitHub Organization to simulate an integrated SCM environment, similar to what you would find in a real-world development ecosystem.
+Each student will create their own GitHub Organization following the provided instructions.
+      estMinutes: 30
+      technologies:
+        - GitHub
+    - name: Stand up local instance of Backstage
+      description: >
+        Students will set up a local instance of Backstage by following the official Getting Started guide.
+This exercise covers starting the local instance, familiarizing with the UI, and customizing the appearance of the Backstage instance including logo and application name changes.
+        Extra credit is given for applying a custom theme.
+The customized instance should then be pushed to a repo in the newly created GitHub Organization.
+      estMinutes: 60
+      technologies:
+        - Backstage
+        - Docker
+    - name: Configure Authentication via GitHub
+      description: >
+        This exercise focuses on configuring authentication for the Backstage instance using GitHub.
+Students will create an OAuth app within their GitHub Organization and integrate it with Backstage for authentication purposes.
+This includes not storing secrets in plain text and ensuring secure authentication practices.
+Verification of login functionality through GitHub is the final step to confirm successful integration.
+      estMinutes: 120
+      technologies:
+        - Backstage
+        - GitHub
 ---
 <!-- DO NOT EDIT ABOVE THIS COMMENT. -->
 <!-- MANAGED BY ./husky.sh/front-matter-condenser.js -->